Jamienie/mds_capstone_bcstats/CONDUCT.md

 - the changes in the file is being updated

 ### Pull Request Messages & Review
-Once a pull request has been create assign the other team members as reviewers.
-For major or critical updates/tasks try to have both other team mates post a review before the pull request is accepted.

-Any team member can accept a pull request, ie not just the team member who made the request can accept the pull request.
+Once a pull request has been created assign the other team members as reviewers.
+Any team member can accept a pull request, ie either the creator or team members.
+- Major/critical/final updates should have two other team members approval or reviews before the pull request is accepted
+   - due to schedules or deadlines this can be waved

-Smaller administrative tasks like changing folder names or creating a template can be accepted with out other teammates reviews.
+- Smaller administrative tasks (ie. changing folder names) can be accepted without other team members review

 ### Outside & Future Contributors